Larimer County Farmers Alliance to Host Tools at Scale Workshop

 - Water delivery infrastructure

-- Planting in the field at scale with seedlings, tractor planter, water wheel etc.
+- Planting in the field at scale with seedlings, tractor planter, water wheel, etc.

 - Cultivation and weed control methods